ismaelbonato/cppPrimer5thEdition/Chapter_10/README.md

 *Why do you think the algorithms don’t change the size of containers?*

 **Answer**
-- When a element is inserted or removed the iterators used as parameters are invalidated.
+- When an element is inserted or removed the iterators used as parameters are invalidated.
-- The algorithms work with iterators in a generic way, algorithms have not containers operations.
+- The algorithms work with iterators in a generic way, the algorithms do not have any containers operations.

 ## 10.3.1.
 Passing a Function to an Algorithm